AdamBedel/Arden-Vul/README.md

     - _Halfling_: *Inititive Bonus* is changed: a party with a _Halfling_ wins initiative ties, rather than rerolling.
     - _Magic-User_: Start with Read Magic, 2 random spells, and 1 player-chosen spell in their spellbook.
 Can also use _Illusionist_ and _Necromancer_ Spells.
     - _Thief_: Use a d6 hit die
-  - Class minimum required ability scores are ignored.
-Prime Requisite score does not grant an XP multiplier and is ignored.
+  3. Note Ability Score Modifiers:
+    - 18: +3
+    - 16-17: +2
+    - 13-15: +1
+    - 9-12: 0
+    - 6-8: -1
+    - 4-5: -2
+    - 3: -3
+  4. Note damage and attack values:
+    - For melee attacks, you deal damage equal to your classes hit die + your stength modifier.
+For to-hit rolls, you get a bonus equal to your strength modifier.
+    - For ranged attacks, you deal damage equal to your classes hit die.
+For to-hit rolls, you get a bonus equal to your dexterity modifier.
+  5. Note Saving Throws, looking at the chart for a 1st level character of your chosen class.
+(D, W, P, B, S)
+  6. Write down your max HP.
+At first level, this is the average value (rounded up) and modified by your consitution modifier. (d4 = 3, d6 = 4, d8 = 5)
+  7. Choose an allignment.
+Lawful good, chaotic evil, etc. (This is unimportant for most people, except clerics who must always match their god's allignment)
+  8. Note known languages:
+    - All characters know Archontean (aka "Common").
+    - Humans must choose a cultural background: Archontean, Thorcin, Wiskin, or Khumus
+    - Archontean humans, goblins, and halflings do not get any additional languages, every other class gets their 1 background language for free.
+    - You get additional languages based on your intelligence modifier.
+The languages you may choose are: Thorcin, Wiskin, Khumus, Goblin, Draconic, Mithric (ancient language of magic theory), elvish, and dwarvish.
+  9. Roll or buy equipment.
+    - To buy equipment, roll 3d6 x 10 starting gold and buy equipment, armor and weapons from this lists on pages 40-42.
+    - To roll equipment, follow the rules contained in the "roll_equipment" document.
   - For attack bonus and AC values, we will use ascending armor class (the numbers in brackets in OSE rules).
 At first level your attack bonus is 0 modified by STR / DEX.
-  - At 1st level PCs take the average value (rounded up) for hit points. (d4 = 3, d6 = 4, d8 = 5)
-  - We will use the popular two-axis allignment system. _Thief_ and _Assassin_ PCs may not be any form of lawful.
-Clerics must match their god's allignment.
   - Naming conventions and cleric gods are in the "Gods_and_People_of_Magae" document
-  - Languages:
-    - Default class langauges are ignored.
-There is no aligment language.
-All characters know Archontean (aka "Common").
-    - Human classes choose a cultural background: Archontean, Thorcin, Wiskin, or Khumus
-    - The following backgrounds / classes grant an additional language: Dwarvish, Elvish, Thorcin, Wiskin, and Khumus
-    - Archontean, _Goblin_, and _Halfling_ PCs do not get a background language, but have cultural knowledge of the Archontean empire and its history
-    - Any language above, as well as Mithric (the ancient language of magic theory), Goblin, or Draconic may be chosen as additional languages from intelligence
   - For equipment, we will use the "Quick Equipment" table from "cc2.pdf".
 Armor is renamed to follow ADND conventions:
     - Chainmail -> Lamellar
     - Plate -> Splint